-All faculty, staff, and administrators of Grays Harbor College are available by phone or e-mail (see contact list or nursing program phone list).
+All faculty, staff, and administrators of Grays Harbor College are available by phone or e-mail (see contact list on page 2 or the nursing program phone list).
 Faculty is generally on campus on Mondays and Tuesdays; they are frequently off campus involved in clinical the rest of the week.
 Please check the Grays Harbor College web site for their office hours.
 Program changes will be communicated via Canvas announcements, hard copy and/or in person within two weeks of implementation.